How to Freeze Kale – 2 Easy Ways

 Yes!
 Frozen vegetables in general can actually be healthier that fresh veggies if they are picked and prepared at the peak of freshness when their vitamins are at there peak.

-Fruits and vegetables that have been on a truck for transportation or sitting at the grocery store shelves can start to loose some of their nutrients due to an enzyme they produce called trypsin and chymotrypsin.
+Fruits and vegetables that have been on a truck for transportation or sitting at the grocery store shelves can start to loose some of their nutrients due to enzymes they produce called trypsin and chymotrypsin.

 Some vitamin C and B vitamins can be lost during the blanching process, but the majority of the nutrients are preserved.